tolauwae/phd-thesis/src/remote/remote.typ

 Although WASM3 is faster than WARDuino, the interpreter's architecture, comes with a significant drawback on memory-constrained devices.
 It trades memory space for time.
-Our \texttt{tak} benchmark cannot run on the ESP32 with WASM3 because the device runs out of memory.
+Our $mono("tak")$ benchmark cannot run on the ESP32 with WASM3 because the device runs out of memory.
 In contrast, this benchmarks runs well on WARDuino.
-We excluded the \texttt{tak} benchmark from the second graph in figure~\ref{fig:wasm3} for this reason.
+We excluded the $mono("tak")$ benchmark from the second graph in @fig:wasm3 for this reason.
-Note that the WebAssembly program implementing \texttt{tak} does run on the same device with WARDuino.
+Note that the WebAssembly program implementing $mono("tak")$ does run on the same device with WARDuino.

 ==== Comparison